ftm610/Coursera_Getting_Cleaning_Data/codebook.md

 **activity** = description from activity_label.txt joined to y_test.txt and y_train.txt data

-**ALL OTHER variable names were modified from their raw formats in features.txt**
+**ALL OTHER output variable names were modified from their raw formats in features.txt**

 Variable names output to tidy.txt are automatically generated to be unique and valid and additionally depend upon the select statement to filter "mean" and "std" variables only (see README.md).